Common European Adder

 - Western hognose snakes are sometimes called puff adders because they puff their bodies up as part of their defensive display.
 They have an elaborate “dead snake” routine that they use to escape predators, but are not at all dangerous to people.
 They occur in the southeastern United States.

-In many areas they’re declining; it is a protected animal in the United Kingdom, for example, where their population is diminishing and biologists believe they may become extinct in as little as 12 years.
+In many areas, the common European adder population is declining.
+They are a protected animal in the United Kingdom, for example, where their population is diminishing and biologists believe they may become extinct in as little as 12 years.
 There, genetic studies are underway to determine the species’ genetic diversity and population viability.
-In other areas of their range, they are still very common; according to the IUCN Redlist, they’re categorized as least concern, although they acknowledge that worldwide populations are diminishing.
+In other areas of their range, they are still very common.
+According to the IUCN Redlist, they’re categorized as least concern, although they acknowledge that worldwide populations are diminishing.
 Rapid human expansion into the areas in which these snakes make their home is partly to blame but in some areas, non-native wildlife also impacts their population stability.

 Males and females of this species have a strong zigzag pattern on their backs and a v-shaped marking on the tops of their heads.
 The common European adder is one of the few snake species that are sexually dimorphic; females are in shades of brown, with a light brown base color and males have a bright silver base color that makes the zigzag pattern even more striking.
 They have strongly keeled scales that give their skin a rough texture.